4th February 2020

 This Global Business Strategy Blog post is based upon themes presented throughout Outside Fortress Europe: Strategies for the Global Market, by Colin Edward Egan, 2018.

-It was posted on 1st February 2020, the first day of the new European post-Brexit order and just ahead of the keynote speeches of UK Prime Minister Boris Johnson and the European Commission’s chief negotiator Michel Barnier which laid down the roadmap scheduled for completion by 31st January 2020.
+It was posted on 4th February 2020, the fourth day of the new European post-Brexit order and it reflected upon keynote speeches from UK Prime Minister Boris Johnson and the European Commission’s chief negotiator Michel Barnier.
+Both leaders were presenting their respective ‘transition roadmaps’ towards the Brexit endgame scheduled for completion by 31st December 2020.

 In the beginning, approximately 5,300 years ago…